-Well, yes there is a way to monitor your hits (!) along with other key information about your visitors - Google Analytics.
+Well, yes there is a way to monitor your hits (!), along with other key information about your visitors - Google Analytics.

-- Total No of people - This parameter measures the total number of hits on your website in a given time period (this parameter measures both live data and can be used to look back at past data), I felt it necessary to mention this one first as on the surface it may seem the most valuable.........when you delve a little deeper it really doesn't tell you a great deal.
+- Total No of people - This parameter measures the total number of hits on your website in a given time period.
+It measures both live data and historical.
+I felt it necessary to mention this one first, as on the surface it may seem the most valuable, however, when you delve a little deeper, it really doesn't tell you a great deal.
 Say you have 100 visitors, what are they viewing?
 What time of day are they likely to visit your website?
 Do they navigate to other pages on your website during their visit?
-This parameter doesn't give you much reliable information on its own and must be used alongside other data measures.
+This parameter typically doesn't give you much reliable information on its own, and must be used alongside other data measures.

 - Flow - This parameter corresponds to the flow of traffic moving through your website.
 I would say that this is a much more valuable data source than the parameter mentioned above, as it points more to the behaviour of each visitor.
 The track of movement through your website, can highlight which parts of your website work well and which parts experience 'drop offs' (people leaving your website).
 When first viewed, this report can seem a little daunting, as it contains quite a lot of visual information.
 This information is displayed as a flow chart, showing where your visitors travel to during their viewing session.